Czech Republic

 Slovak minority

 Slovak minority is the biggest in the Czech Republic, according to last population census there are about 193000 members of the Slovak community.
 Majority of them lives in the Moravian – Silesian region and the Usti region, but they are dispersed all over the Czech Republic.
 They are living on the territory of our country traditionally, for a long time, but nowadays still many new Slovaks come to the Czech Republic, because they find here more liberal atmosphere and more job opportunities.
 Many of them are on high ranking positions, for example our minister of transport is Slovak.
+In the case of Slovaks we can speak about full assimilation into our society.
+Slovaks are not foreign for us, because of the same history; in past we formed one state called Czechoslovakia which had only one nation called Czechoslovaks, and two languages Czech and Slovak.
+However they push for keeping their culture and habits, for example organizing of Slovak-Czech festivals, theatre-meetings, expositions etc.

 Slovak people are so closely connected with Czech people that they do not mind absence of using their language in many branches of public life.
 When they are in family or between friends they use Slovak, but they have no problem to use Czech while speaking with Czechs.
 At the other side Czechs do not have a problem to understand Slovak.
 Slovaks do not have bilingual schools but there was one in Karviná which was closed because of no interest.
 They do not ask for bilingual denominations of streets, cities, offices.
 The press in Slovak is very rare, but there are some magazines and newspapers published in Prague e+g+ “Slovenské listy“ (Slovak papers),“Eotyky“ (Touches) and ”Korene” (Roots).Czech Television and Czech Radio do not broadcast programs in Slovak but they try to change it e.g. Czech-Slovak idol( music competition).